Faizal Hamid

+Club career

-Faizal came from a football powerhouse in the secondary school set-up, Siglap Secondary School.
-He then started his footballing career with Geylang United's academy team with the likes of Syed Fadhil and Lionel Lewis.
+Faizal started at Siglap Secondary School before joining Geylang United's academy team alongside Syed Fadhil and Lionel Lewis.
 However, it was Home United who offered him a professional contract and was soon a regular in the team.

-Faizal's promising exploits as a youngster with Home United caught national team coach, Radojko Avramovic's eyes and he was soon handed a debut against Indonesia in 2004.
-Unfortunately, only 19 minutes into his first ever international game, he suffered an injury and had to go off.

 It was only 3 years later did he played for his country again.
 Having moved to S-League champions, SAFFC.
 He displaced national team defender, Hafiz Osman off his regular place.
 And so a friendly against UAE it was and he was soon back in the national team set-up.

-Aside from football, Faizal Hamid holds a diploma in Electrical Engineering from Ngee Ann Polytechnic.

-Faizal initially considered quitting football for a year to concentrate on his career in the Singapore Prison Service, but decided to put his plans on hold to play for the National Team in the 2010 FIFA World Cup Qualifiers.
+Faizal initially considered stepping back from football for one year to concentrate on his career in the Singapore Prison Service, but decided to put his plans on hold to play for Gombak United in 2008.
+He later retired on 1 January 2009.

-He has since signed for Gombak United FC.
+International career

+Faizal's promising exploits as a youngster with Home United caught the attention of Radojko Avramovic, and he made his debut during the 2–0 victory against Indonesia on 4 September 2004; he was substituted after being injured after nineteen minutes.

+He returned to the national team during 2010 FIFA World Cup qualification in 2007.

+Personal life

+Aside from football, Hamid holds a diploma in Electrical Engineering from Ngee Ann Polytechnic.